Overview

 Choose System Management > User Management to view a user's direct department/position/role and assign permissions.

-Changed Desensitization Rule
+Changed Desensitization Rules

 Cause: